 There aren’t too many cleaning supplies you’ll need for this camera since it has a fixed lens.
-However, you can still keep things clean and pretty with micro fiber cleaning cloths.
-I’ve also listed the Rocket Air cleaners because they are always handy to have to get dust out of small places or off your screen when apply a screen protector.
+However, you can still keep things clean and pretty with microfiber cleaning cloths.
+I’ve also listed the Rocket Air cleaners because they are always handy to have to get the dust out of small places or off your screen when applying a screen protector.

 (6 Pack) MagicFiber® Premium Microfiber Cleaning Cloths